 Worst Moment:

-Every injury is a really bad moment in my sports career!
+Every injury is an awful moment in my sports career!

 Last Words:

-Don´t take it too serious, it’s just snowboarding
+Don´t take it too seriously, it’s just snowboarding

 Benjamin Herbert, Snowboarder